JTNOMONEY/jtnomoney.github.io/_posts/2018-11-01-Python-opencv-set-up.markdown

 Install Anaconda
 ---
 Anaconda is a good start for rookie (like me) to avoid some conflictions on package installations.
-We can find the latest one on https://www.anaconda.com/download/ and just clicking "next step" until installation sucessfully.After installation, we can open Anaconda Prompt with admin user.
+We can find the latest one on [Anaconda](https://www.anaconda.com/download/) and just clicking "next step" until installation sucessfully.After installation, we can open `Anaconda Prompt` with admin user.

 Check the conda version
 {% highlight shell %}